 When Your Main Social Problem Is That You Don't Fit In

-Not fitting in could mean things such as:
+Not fitting in could mean:

 Getting Away With Doing Your Own Thing Socially